tokio-rs/website/content/blog/2018-08-incremental-improvements.md

 It took a bit longer than I had initially hoped (as it always does), but a new Tokio version has been released.
-This release includes, among other features, a new [set of APIs][fs] that allow performing filesystem operations from an asynchronous context, concurrency improvements, timer improvements, and more.
+This release includes, among other features, a new [set of APIs][fs] that allow performing filesystem operations from an asynchronous context, concurrency improvements, timer improvements, and more (including bug fixes, so be sure to update!).

 It has been a little bit since thee last post.
 There haven't been any big feature releases, but that doesn't mean that we have been idle.
 New crates have